-Osmotics Anti-Radical Age Defense ($111 in the shop).
+Osmotics Anti-Radical Age Defense ($111).
 This classic from Osmotics stands the test of time.
 It is great for wrinkles, broken veins and skin tone.
 As well as ceramide (a favorite Osmotics ingredient), this anti-aging treatment attacks free radicals that damage skin cells in three different ways, with carnosine and aldenine.
 Read the full review.

 Skinfinite Platimum 1% Retinol ($63 in the shop).
 Yes, this has ceramide, but it also has a 1% retinol.
 It is one of the few retinol creams that get my vote.
 It doesn’t seem to irritate and there are good results within two months.
 Skin is hydrated with ceramide-2, shea butter and sodium hyaluronate, so unlike many retinols, Skinfinite Platinum is not drying.
 Read the full review.

 Snowberry Rich Nourishing Day Cream ($96) is a rich and heavy hitting day cream that is absolutely jam packed with antioxidants, peptides and, of course, ceramide-3.
 Actually, ceramide features in many of Snowberry’s organic and natural products including the Cellular Regeneration Night Cream ($104 in the shop), which gives the skin a healthy and moisturized glow.
 Read the full review of Snowberry Nourishing Rich Day Cream.